ali77gh/language_performance_prime_algorithm/README.md

 You can contribute to this repository in one of the following ways:

-1. Optimize your favorite programming language <b>without changing the algorithm</b> and without using concurrency.
+1. Optimize your favorite programming language **without changing the algorithm** and without using concurrency.
-2. Add a new language by using <b>the same algorithm</b>.
+2. Add a new language by using **the same algorithm**.
 3. Add a new runtime.
-4. Share your test results.
-5. Add your result to the `result` directory.